ACTL4001-T1-2022/Group-123-Consulting/README.md

 Finally, the construction of the national team is reinforced with a 10-year implementation plan detailing main events, mitigation strategies of main risks the projects may face and key metrics to monitor team performance.

+> For more details, please visit SOA website

 ## Objectives